Massacre Gun: Plot

-Yakuza hitman Ryuichi Kuroda (Joe Shishido) is forced into executing his lover on the orders of Boss Azakawa (Takashi Kanda).
+Yakuza hitman Ryuichi Kuroda is forced into executing his lover on the orders of Boss Azakawa (Takashi Kanda).
 His brother, aspiring boxer Saburo Kuroda (Jirō Okazaki) in a failed attempt to confront Azakawa, ends up having his fists broken and potential boxing career destroyed.
 Ryuichi decides to break away from Azakawa, and has his bar raided in retaliation.
 Ryuichi decides to takes over some of Azakawa's smaller businesses by force.

 Azakawa decides to strike back by killing a pachinko arcade operator who willingly went over to the Kurodas and sending his body in a coffin, which also contains a bomb that Ryuichi defuses.
-Following this, Azakawa blackmails a bowling alley operator now answering to the Kurodas into luring Ryuichi and the middle brother, Eiji (Tatsuya Fuji) into an ambush which they promptly escape from.
+Following this, Azakawa blackmails a bowling alley operator now answering to the Kurodas into luring Ryuichi and the middle brother, Eiji into an ambush which they promptly escape from.
 After Kuroda spares the operator's life, Azakawa switches tactics and kidnaps Saburo.
 Ryuichi attempts to negotiate for his release by visiting Azakawa's manor, but he has Eiji sneak in and kill the guards just before the handover.
 However, just before the escape, Eiji kills Azakawa for good measure.

-Later, when Eiji attempts to sleep with Azakawa's mistress, he is caught and killed by Azakawa's gunmen now under control of Azakawa's successor Ryuichi's old mentor, Shirasaka (Hideaki Nitani).
+Later, when Eiji attempts to sleep with Azakawa's mistress, he is caught and killed by Azakawa's gunmen now under control of Azakawa's successor Ryuichi's old mentor, Shirasaka.
 Ryuichi then decides to face down Shirasaka and challenges him to a final showdown at an under-construction highway.
 During the attack, Ryuichi whittles down Shirasaki's accompanying gunman before facing Shirasaki man-to-man.
 Both men end up killing each other in the resulting firefight, as the film ends on Saburo running towards the site of the duel.